top of page

 Guidance

-Working solo on a large-scale environment taught me to balance vision and feasibility, while coordinating with others to ensure that every part of the game—mechanics, art, and level flow—supported the intended player experience.
+Manageable Scope: Working solo on a large-scale environment taught me to balance vision and feasibility, coordinating with others to ensure mechanics, art, and level flow all supported the intended player experience.
+I focused on tasks that directly impacted player agency and movement.

-My design philosophy was to guide players naturally—using environmental elements already present in the level to lead exploration and reward curiosity.
+Player Agency: My philosophy was to guide players naturally, using existing environmental elements to encourage exploration and reward curiosity.

 bottom of page